 Where there are concerns of extremism or radicalisation parents, pupils and staff will be encouraged to make use of our internal systems to raise any issue in confidence with senior management.
 Our lead person for Prevent Sabrina Varricchione, would normally be the first point of contact should there be concerns.
-If for any reason this creates a difficulty for the referrer, they can contact the Local Authority 'Prevent' co-ordinator, First Response Team, Education Safeguarding Advice Service or Ofsted depending on the level of concern.
+If for any reason this creates a difficulty for the referrer, they can contact the Local Authority 'Prevent' coordinator, Education Safeguarding Advice Service or Ofsted depending on the level of concern.
 Contact details for these agencies can be found at the end of this policy document